eccentricdevotion/TARDIS/tardis-commands.md

 ### /tardis rescue

-Let’s you rescue a player and materialise the TARDIS around them.
+Lets you rescue a player and materialise the TARDIS around them.

     /tardis resuce [player]